flamincome/docs/guide/terminal.md

 Users can enter commands in FlamIncome Terminal UI for operations.

-For more info about the commands, see [FlamIncome Terminal Reference](https://docs.flamincome.finance/reference/terminal)
+For more info about the commands, please check out [FlamIncome Terminal Reference](https://docs.flamincome.finance/reference/terminal)

 ## Deposit Token to FlamIncome